 1: The word “Ramadan” literally means searing heat.
 Ramadan came from the root of an Arabic word Rameeda.
 Therefore, Ramadan usually comes in the summer season.

-2: In the month of Ramadan, It is forbidden for Muslims to eat or drink until the sunset or Maghrib prayer.
+2: In the month of Ramadan, Muslims are forbidden to eat or drink until the sunset or Maghrib prayer.

-3: Moreover, Sexual relationships, smoking, any inhalations and anything immoral or unnecessary are also forbidden.
+3: Moreover, Sexual relationships, smoking, any inhalation, and anything immoral or unnecessary are also forbidden.

 5: Ramadan orders Muslims to starve during the daytime.
 Muslims who reside in areas with the polar night, fast according to the hours of Mecca.

-6: As we know Ramadan is prescribed as per the lunar calendar, hence, It takes approximately 33 Islamic calendar cycles for Ramadan to turn to the same spot on the Gregorian calendar.
+6: We know Ramadan is prescribed as per the lunar calendar.
+Hence, it takes approximately 33 Islamic calendar cycles for Ramadan to turn to the same spot on the Gregorian calendar.

-7: Although Ramadan signifies a holy month of fasting, doctors actually observe an expansion in instances of overweight and diabetes owing to overeating after the sunset.
+7: Doctors actually observe an expansion in instances of overweight and diabetes owing to overeating after the sunset.
 This is why it is ordered not to fill your stomach completely, instead stop eating before becoming full.

-8: All grown-ups are obliged to fast during the holy month of Ramadan, besides those who are old, sick, pregnant, travelling, diabetic, seriously ill, breastfeeding or on menstruation periods.
+8: All grown-ups are obliged to fast during the holy month of Ramadan.
+Besides those who are old, sick, pregnant, traveling, diabetic, seriously ill, breastfeeding, or on menstruation periods.

 9: If a person is sick during Ramadan and is incapable of fasting, the person can break the fast and shall keep the fast when he or she becomes better.

-10: Islam has five pillars, Sallat (prayer), Shahadah (a testimony that there is no God except Allah and Muhammad Peace Be Upon Him (P.B.U.H) is his Prophet), Zakkat (charity), Hajj (performing a pilgrimage to Mecca), and Ramadan.
+10: Islam has five pillars: Salat (prayer), Shahadah (a testimony that there is no God except Allah and Muhammad Peace Be Upon Him (PBUH) is his Prophet), Zakkat (charity), Hajj (performing a pilgrimage to Mecca), and Ramadan.
 Thus, Ramadan is one of the pillars of Islam.

-11: The universal religion, Islam prohibits children from fasting until they reach adolescence.
+11: Islam prohibits children from fasting until they reach adolescence.
 There is no coercion or rigidity in Islam, it is indeed a complete religion for the whole of humanity.

-12: In the holy month of Ramadan, the potency of labours drops by 25 to 45 % owing to both less working hours and lack of potency.
+12: In the holy month of Ramadan, the potency of laborers drops by 25 to 45 % owing to both fewer working hours and lack of potency.

 13: If any person intentionally violates his fast, he is compelled to keep the missed fast later with certain other obligations.